 You are asked to bring as little as possible into the surgery but remember to bring your own pen and wear a face covering when entering the Practice.

 You will be asked to wait in the vestibule until instructed otherwise by the Reception Staff.
 They will first enquire as to your Covid experiences and then take your temperature.

-You will then be asked to proceed to the patient washroom where you will be asked to wash and disinfect your hands.
+You will then be asked to sanitise your hands .
 It is worth noting that there will be no toilet facilities and the toilet sealed.
 The air dryer will also not be working so hand towels will need to be used, care in the disposal of these into the bin is requested.

 You will then be able to proceed to the surgery but again care is requested in not touching anything, walls etc. These precautions will need to be made very clear to children.

 Parents with children are asked that one parent attends with one child, swapping if necessary.
 If a child is not attending for treatment then child care should be arranged.

 Once your examination is concluded there will be a brief discussion as to the best way forward.
 Where treatment is simple a time can be agreed on for another day.
 When there are options or other considerations and time is pressing you may well be asked to take away a treatment plan for consideration and an appointment made subsequently on the phone.